Posted by Anthony Deen

 At this month’s EPA Gowanus CAG meeting, our project manager and friend Christos Tsiamas delivered a sobering assessment of the conditions at the canal and the methods of remediation that will likely be utilized.

 Christos has reviewed not only the EPA studies, but the work of the Army Corp of Engineers, the NYC DEP and the independent agencies hired by responsible parties such as National Grid.
 Christos has also consulted with each of these parties and plans on continuing to do so as the EPA continues to develop it’s remediation plan.

 As noted in the EPA’s RIT report core samples revealed pollution down to levels as deep as 80 feet.
 This may not be the extent of the pollution it was simply the limit of the core samples taken.
-This density of pollution is present adjacent to both the former petroleum distillation plants and in some other areas as well (notably under the Lowes parking lot as reflected in the image above).
+This density of pollution is present adjacent to both the former petroleum distillation plants and in some other areas as well, notably under the Lowes parking lot.

 Christos presented the three main techniques the EPA has available to clean-up a site such as ours, those being chemical treatment, removal and capping.
 Summarizing his presentation, here is the applicability of each method:

 1. Chemical treatments - using bacteria and enzymes to convert the pollutants into an inert form is not deemed viable for the canal due to both the variety of pollutants and to the presence of heavy metals which cannot be treated in this manner.

 2. Removal - there is a layer of soft material which runs approximately 12 feet deep and which will most likely be dredged and removed.
 Unfortunately it is not possible to dredge 50 or 60 feet down into the canal bed to remove the source of this material - a gelatinous, petrochemical ooze.
 Due to the soft nature of the earth under the canal, dredging that deeply would cause the canal uplands to collapse into the canal.
 This leaves only one solution: